lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@part1`

-Why learn about what a cohort is?
 Why not just analyze the data?
-- Type of cohort study restricts analysis and interpretation
-- Variables measured limits
+Why need to know the basics of cohorts?

-- Type of design restricts type of analysis, so need to know the research question and design
+- Type of cohort design restricts type of analysis and interpretation
+    - Example: Retrospective cohorts often already have measured collected that are less detailed, so need to be very general and cautious in interpretation
+- How and what variables were measured limit analysis and interpretation
+    - Example: Some exposures/predictors are abstractions of underlying physiology, so need to transform variables so results are meaningful

 `@script`

-The main reason

-There some important differences in how you analyse, interpret, and present cohort data.
+Given the rise in data science and machine learning, sometimes there is a pressure or urge to just "throw variables into the model and let the data tell the story".
+This is dangerous in many ways, especially when it comes to studies on health.
+Because cohort studies often involve some disease, the results can have real world impact on people's lives.
+So as the researcher, you need to know what data you are dealing with and how it was collected in order to appropriately analyse and interpret the results.
+In the case of cohorts, the study design and types of variables measured influence how you do your data analysis.
+For instance, retrospective cohorts tend to have imprecise measures, so you have to be very cautious about interpretation.
+Or there are some measures that abstractions of a physiological process, so by transforming the variable you can have meaningful results.
+This also means there are many many ways of analysing cohort datasets.

 ---
 ## Main goal of this course